odan/slim4-skeleton/docs/domain.md

 * By separating domain from infrastructure code you automatically **increase testability**
 * You can replace an **adapter** without affecting the **ports**
-* You can **postpone** the choice for database vendor, framework, query builder, ORM, etc.
+* You can **postpone** the choice for database vendor, framework, query builder, mailer, etc.
 * You can more easily **keep up** with the change rate of the framework-specific code...
 * or replace the framework altogether